-Author From Longing to Belonging-A Practical Guide to Including People with Disabilities and Mental www.jdaim.org

-Health Conditions in Your Faith Community
+2021 Recipient of the Reimagining Spirituality Leadership Award, American Association on Intellectual and Developmental Disabilities Religion and Spirituality Network Author From Longing to Belonging-A Practical Guide to Including People with Disabilities and Mental Health Conditions in Your Faith Community Shelly@inclusioninnovations.com

-Shelly@shellychristensen.com

-About Jewish Disability Awareness, Acceptance and Inclusion Month
+About Jewish Disability Awareness, Acceptance, and Inclusion Month

-Jewish Disability Awareness, Acceptance and Inclusion Month (JDAIM) is a unified effort among Jewish organizations worldwide to raise awareness and foster acceptance and inclusion of people with disabilities and mental health conditions and those who love them.
-JDAIM is a call to action for all of us to act in accordance with our Jewish values, honoring the gifts and strengths that we each possess.
+Jewish Disability Awareness, Acceptance, and Inclusion Month (JDAIM) is a unified effort among Jewish organizations worldwide to raise awareness and make a commitment to foster acceptance and inclusion so people with disabilities and mental health conditions and those who love them feel a sense of belonging.
+JDAIM is a call to action to each one of us to act in accordance with our Jewish values, honoring the gifts and strengths that we each possess.
 Established in 2009 by the Jewish Special Education International Consortium, JDAIM is observed each February.